External independent evaluation

-External independent evaluation or External independent testing (EIT, external testing, ET) is the examination for admission to universities in Ukraine.

-Complex organizational procedures (first - testing) aim to determine the level of academic performance of secondary schools during their admission to higher education.
+External independent evaluation or External independent testing (EIT, external testing, ET) is a set of complex organizational procedures (mainly testing) aimed to determine the level of academic performance of secondary schools during their graduates' admission to higher education in Ukraine.

-The purpose of external evaluation: improving public education and implementation of Ukraine's constitutional rights to equal access to quality education, monitoring of compliance with the State Standard of secondary education and the analysis of the education system, and predicting its development.
+The purpose of EIE is improving public education and implementation of Ukraine's constitutional rights to equal access to quality education, monitoring of compliance with the State Standard of secondary education and the analysis of the education system, as well as predicting its development.

-The results of external testing results are counted as a state of final attestation and the results of entrance examinations to higher educational institutions.
+The results of external testing results are counted as results of both the State's Final Attestation and entrance examinations to higher educational institutions.

-Since 2004, with the support of international NGOs an external testing system is formed in Ukraine.

-Provision of the external evaluation carried out by the Ukrainian Center for Educational Quality Assessment in partnership with local education authorities, the Regional Institute of Postgraduate Education, and educational institutions.
+EIE is carried out by the Ukrainian Center for Educational Quality Assessment in partnership with local education authorities, the Regional Institute of Postgraduate Education, and educational institutions.

-Some test can be conducted in a minority language: Polish, Hungarian, Russian, "Moldovan"/Romanian or Crimean Tatar.
+Some tests can be conducted in a minority language: Polish, Hungarian, Russian, "Moldovan"/Romanian or Crimean Tatar.